Sitaleki Akauola

-Sitaleki Akauola (born 7 April 1992) is a Tongan international rugby league footballer who plays as a for Featherstone Rovers in the Championship.
+Sitaleki Akauola (born 7 April 1992) is a Tongan international rugby league footballer who last played as a for Featherstone Rovers in the Championship.

 He previously played for the Wests Tigers and the Penrith Panthers in the NRL.
-Akauola has also played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Rochdale Hornets in the Championship.
+Akauola has also played for Warrington Wolves and Salford Red Devils in the Super League, spending time on loan from Warrington at Rochdale Hornets, and at Toulouse Olympique in the Championship.

 Background

 Akauola was born in Manurewa, New Zealand, to parents Siupeli and Christina.

 He played his junior rugby league for the Manurewa Marlins, and was in the New Zealand Warriors junior system before being signed by the Wests Tigers.

 Playing career

 Wests Tigers

 In 2012, Akauola played for the Wests Tigers' NYC team.
 "The Auckland Rugby League from New Zealand got me a trial with the Tigers out in Campbelltown.
 Two weeks after that I had a trial with NYC," he said.
 He played from the bench and set up two tries as the Wests Tigers won the 2012 NYC Grand Final.

 In Round 5 of the 2013 NRL season, Akauola made his NRL debut for the Wests Tigers against the Melbourne Storm.
 It would be his only appearance for the season.

 On 29 July 2014, Akauola re-signed with the Wests Tigers on a two-year contract.
 Mid-season, he played a string of games from the bench and in the second row.
 Towards the end of the season, he played four games on the wing, showing his versatility.